Athletes from a range of sports under WADA’s watch now able to access the many benefits of CBD without fear of consequences.

 WADA was originally created by the International Olympic Committee to coordinate and monitor drug use in sports.
 Beyond Olympic athletes, WADA is responsible for regulating the use of illicit and performance enhancing drugs in athletes from a number of sports organizations, including baseball and softball, dance, lacrosse, kickboxing, bodybuilding, cheer, and many more.

-WADA’s recent announcement enables Medical Marijuana, Inc. and its family of companies to begin to attract the athletics market with THC-free CBD products.
+WADA’s recent announcement enables Medical Marijuana, Inc. and its family of companies to begin to attract the athletics market with CBD products with no detectable CBD.

 In 2015, Wada tested over 300,000 athletes worldwide.
 Of those tested, around 4% showed signs of cannabinoids in their system.
 Under previous regulations the use of any cannabinoids, including CBD, would automatically disqualify any athlete who tested positive.
 Now, these athletes can use CBD without fear of failing WADA drug screens.